oddui/r-Roms-Megathread/docs/index.md

 **Mega.nz & 1Fichier Quota Bypass Method:**

 The file hosting services mega.nz and 1fichier have pretty serious data caps, and unlike google drive, there's no super easy way to get around them.
 To bypass the mega.nz & 1fichier quotas you will need either a VPN or a list of proxies.
 For the VPN just connect and you're good to go.
 For the proxies you'll need to use some 3rd party tool like [JDownloader2](https://jdownloader.org/jdownloader2) and give it the list of proxies, do note that this process is fairly advanced.
-After that you can just start downloading by giving JDownloader2 links to the files you would like to download.
+After that you can start downloading by feeding JDownloader2 links to the files you would like to download.